 In its first two years, HSCC exceeded the three-year goal by 170 percent.
 By the end of the Spring 2021 semester, which marked the end of the program's first three years, HSCC shattered the three-year goal by 267 percent.

-In Fall 2021, HSCC mentored 826 students.
-Touchpoints include mentoring, classroom presentations, assemblies, career fairs, workshops, UNT campus tours, and emails.
+In Spring 2022, HSCC mentored 1,046 students with Touchpoints in mentoring, classroom presentations, assemblies, career fairs, workshops, UNT campus tours, and emails.

 In its brief history, High School Career Connect's area of operation has expanded to: